abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

     All the king's horses and all the king's men Couldn't put Humpty together again.

-All examples start by reading the file, separating the words in each line, filtering out all other words except for the two words Humpty & Dumpty, then last performing the count.
-In each snippet the result is printed at the end on the console rather than saving it into a file on hdfs.
+All examples start by reading the file, then separating the words in each line, filtering out all other words except for the two words Humpty & Dumpty, and last performing the count.
+In each snippet the result is printed on the console rather than saving it into an hdfs file.
 The result of the 7 examples is always Dumpty occurring 2 times and Humpty 3 times:

     [Dumpty,2]
     [Humpty,3]